techjay-c/tp/docs/UserGuide.md

    open the help window.<br>
    Some example commands you can try:

-    * `list` : Lists all contacts.
+    * `list-dentists` : Lists all dentists.

-    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe`
+    * `add-dentist n/Bob p/12345678 e/bobjune@gmail.com y/6 s/braces` : Adds a dentist named `Bob`
-      to the Address Book.
+      to the ToothTracker.

-    * `delete 3` : Deletes the 3rd contact shown in the current list.
+    * `delete-dentist 3` : Deletes the dentist with id 2.

     * `clear` : Deletes all contacts.